dotnet/dotnet-docker/1.0/README.md

 ENTRYPOINT ["dotnet", "dotnetapp.dll"]
 ```

-Build your application with tht `dotnet` tools using the following commands:
+Build your application with the `dotnet` tools using the following commands:

 ```console
 dotnet restore